RSE-Sheffield/GPUComputing/deeplearning/deeplearning.rst

 Benchmarking
 ------------
-We are very interested to know how the much additional performance you’re getting by using the system and would also like to build a repository of self-contained examples that can be used to benchmark the system in the future.
+We are very interested to know how the much additional performance youâ€™re getting by using the system and would also like to build a repository of self-contained examples that can be used to benchmark the system in the future.
 We will work with you to create benchmarks as mentioned below.

 The benchmarking examples should run in various configurations: